-This commercial term means that the shipper is responsible for the delivery of the goods into the custody of a party named by the buyer.
+Free Carrier means that the shipper is responsible for the delivery of the goods into the custody of a party named by the buyer.
 The shipper is no longer responsible for anything that might happen to the goods from that point forward, so the buyer is responsible for the cost of transportation and covers the risk for the goods for the remainder of the transport.

 Free On Board (FOB)

-This is a commercial shipping term indicating that the shipper is responsible for the transportation cost as well as the risk as long as the cargo is on board of a vessel or an airline.
+Free On Board indicates that the shipper is responsible for the transportation cost as well as the risk as long as the cargo is on board of a vessel or an airline.
 Once the cargo is unloaded, it becomes the responsibility of the buyer.

 Free Alongside Ship (FAS)

-This shipping term indicates that the seller is responsible for the delivery and the shipping risks until the cargo is unloaded alongside the ship.
+Free Alongside Ship indicates that the seller is responsible for the delivery and the shipping risks until the cargo is unloaded alongside the ship.
 Once the cargo is unloaded, the seller’s responsibility ends and the buyer bears all the responsibility and carries the costs from that point forward.

 EXW is a shipping term that indicates that the buyer is responsible for collecting the cargo from the shipper’s location once the cargo has been loaded on board of a truck.
 Both the transportation costs and the risk are supported by the buyer once the cargo has been collected.

 DDP indicates that the seller is responsible for delivering the goods to the seller, including clearing the products for export and import, as well as paying any customs duties and carrying out the customs formalities.

 Delivered At Terminal (DAT)